-The Company recognises a liability to make cash or non- cash distributions to equity holders when the distribution is authorised and the distribution is no longer at the discretion of the Company.
-As per the corporate laws in India, a distribution is authorised when it is approved by the shareholders.
-A corresponding amount is recognised directly in equity.
+The Company recognises a liability to make cash or non- cash distributions to express holders when the distribution is authorised and the distribution is no longer discretion of the Company.
+As per the corporate laws in India, a distribution is authorised.